 - Radiologic Sciences Student Association (RSSA)

-In honor of our emeritus faculty, the Department has established several scholarships, including the Holly Hunt Scholarship, the Lennin Glass Scholarship and the Judge Julian Beck Scholarship.
-For more information about applications and deadlines, contact the Department of Health Sciences at (818) 677-3101.
+In honor of our emeritus faculty, the department has established several scholarships, including the Holly Hunt Scholarship, the Lennin Glass Scholarship and the Judge Julian Beck Scholarship.
+For more information about applications and deadlines, contact the Department of Health Sciences at (818) 677-4081.

 Chair: Anita M. Slechta